peterrus/restic-wrapper/README.md

 If you have not initialized a Restic repository at the location you set in `RESTIC_REPOSITORY` be sure to create one using `./restic_wrapper -a run -r init`.

 You are now ready to use the wrapper.
-See `./restic_wrapper -h` for all options.
+See `./restic_wrapper` (without parameters) for all options.

 ## Notifications